bridgecrew-perf6/deploy-web-server-in-azure/README.md

 ## Description

-The project is split into three parts:
+The project is split into four parts:
 1. Create and Deploy a Policy
 2. Create Packer Template
 3. Terraform Template